soloidx/test_ml_task/README.md

 2. Run the Redis + workers with docker compose `docker-compose up worker`
 3. In another terminal run the server script `docker-compose run server`
 4. you can see the logs in the worker terminal

+# Last comments:

+I implement the tests functionality but I only have the coverage of 43% I could improve it over the next days

 gl;hf